-Alternatives within the CalPERS system:
+Recommendations for the City within the CalPERS system are:

 Develop sustainable pension plan terms with employees for mutual benefit.
 Discussions with employees can be held to increase employee contributions, consistent with the contribution rate provisions of PERL and PEPRA that promote the cost-sharing of pension costs.